CHIN 7004 - Advanced Translation: English to Chinese

 The assignments are to be submitted electronically via turnitin on MyUni by the due date.
 Submissions by other means, eg. email, will NOT be accepted or marked.
 Each assignment should be combined and sent in one file if you have multiple texts.

 Each assignment must be titled in the following format:

 Revision of one 200-word translation including providing details of proposed revisions.

 Both hard copy and electronic dictionaries are allowed in the tests.
 Using phones and tablets is prohibited.
-You must not use any online dictionaries or search engines (including Google) when during the exam time.
-The papers will be marked strictly in accordance with NAATI standards.
+You must not use any online dictionaries or search engines (including Google) during the test.

-The translation and revision quiz will be conducted in the format of NAATI certification test for certified translators at the end of the semester.
+The translation and revision quiz will be conducted at the end of the semester.
 The entire quiz takes 3.5 hours.
 The students will be required to translate two out of three passages of approximately 250 words each and revise a passage of approximately 250 words.
 Both paper and electronic dictionaries are allowed.

 The dictionaries must be clean and without notes of any kind.
 Electronic dictionaries must not have wi-fi or WAP features.
 Other electronic devices are not allowed.

 SubmissionAll online assignments must be submitted via turnitin on MyUni.
 Submissions by email will not be considered.

 Grades for your performance in this course will be awarded in accordance with the following scheme: